Spire.Office Knowledgebase Page 25 | E-iceblue

 }, []);

-// Function to extract text from a Word document based on paragraph styles
+// Function to remove the table of contents from a Word document

 if (wasmModule) {